 14 March 2025: ‘Blood Moon’ total lunar eclipse

-The Blood Moon total lunar eclipse will occur from 13 March 2025, 8:57pm PDT (14 March, 11:57am Singapore time) until 14 March 2025, 3am PDT (14 March, 6pm Singapore time), which unfortunately means it will not be visible from our side of the world.
+The Blood Moon total lunar eclipse occured from 13 March 2025, 8:57pm PDT (14 March, 11:57am Singapore time) until 14 March 2025, 3am PDT (14 March, 6pm Singapore time), which unfortunately meant it was not visible from our side of the world.

 January 2025: Venus, Mars, Jupiter, Saturn, Neptune and Uranus to align in the Planet Parade (and visible from Singapore!)